ataccama/metcap/README.md

 > Metrics processing framework for (but not limited to) Sensu

+*This project is currently under active development.
+That means it doesn't work properly... **YET** :)*

 ## Prerequisities

 * Ruby >= 2.0.0
 * Sensu monitoring framework
 * ElasticSearch >= 2.0
+* Redis >= 2.8
-* (Optional) Separate Redis for metrics bufferring. *Of course, you can use the same as Sensu, but when it fills-up with data, you monitoring will turn wacko...*
+  * (Optional) *Separate Redis for metrics bufferring.
+Of course, you can use the same as Sensu, but when it fills-up with data, you monitoring will turn wacko...*

 ## Install